 What’s one post-processing tip you’d like to share with other photographers?

 It’s basic, and I’m sure some pro photographers out there will scoff, and that’s okay – but, I always try to do lens corrections.
 I shoot regularly with a 50m and a 35mm lens, and the corrections can totally change a model’s facial structure.
-It’s a basic feature in Lightroom and Photoshop, check it out if you haven’t already.
+It’s a basic feature in Lightroom and Photoshop, check it out.

 Also, become familiar with layer masks if you aren’t already.
-It’s a non-destructive way to affect pixel transparency in a file.
+It’s a non-destructive way to affect pixel transparency in a layer.
 Muy bueno.

 What is your most life-changing event?